 When I touted the idea of putting out tracklocross information, one of the most asked questions was what track frames could clear 32 mm wide tyres?
 Below you’ll see the frames that can handle wider tyres for getting out and about through your local woods.
-The list will hopefully be organic and will be updated and changed as I find more frames.
+Hopefully, the list will be organic and will be updated and changed as I find more frames.
 No links in the text are affiliate links.

 The Surly Steamroller is the quintessential do everything fixed gear.
+It has brake holes drilled and has fender eyelets.
 It has clearance for 700 x 38 mm tyres (you don’t want to try and use standard track wheel rims here if you’re going for 38 mm tyres).
-It has brake holes drilled and has fender eyelets.

-The Pake Rum Runner is a great no-nonsense choice for a tracklocross frame.
+The Pake Rum Runner is a fantastic no-nonsense choice for a tracklocross frame.
 You’ll find clearance for 32 mm tyres and a rear brake hole.
 You’ll also find that the frame decals are supplied, and it is up to you if you want to run them.

 The Squid So-Ez is all about tracklocross.
-It comes with 40 mm tyre clearance, but to help get this clearance you get a 135 mm back end.
-To get a fixed wheel, you can either buy one a 135 mm fixed rear hub, change the axle in a standard track hub for a longer axle, or use a mountain bike disc hub and fit an iso cog to the disc brake mount, we’ve got an article coming on that.
+It comes with 40 mm tyre clearance, but to help get this clearance, you get a 135 mm back end.
+To get a fixed wheel, you can either buy a 135 mm fixed rear hub, change the axle in a standard track hub for a longer axle, or use a mountain bike disc hub and fit an iso cog to the disc brake mount we’ve got an article coming on that.
 Squid also have a crank/hub guide chart.

 The Cinelli Tutto Plus might be all the bikes you need rolled into one.
 It comes with a massive tyre clearance of 45 mm, achieved by using a 130 mm rear hub width.
 You can even add brakes and a rear derailleur if you want.
 It won’t be a tracklocross bike, but it does mean you get more than one bike with this frameset’s purchase.

 The Veloci Old Street is another tracklocross frameset that comes with removable v-brake studs, so that might let you also use the bike in some cyclocross races as well as tracklocrossing.
-You’ll also find clearance for 35 mm wide tyres, which might upset the UCI if you become a pro-cyclocrosser.
+You’ll also find clearance for 35 mm wide tyres, which might upset the UCI if you become a pro-cyclocross racer.